-Students will work with clay to make a simple hand built, slab tray.
-They will learn to roll out slabs and add decorative designs and embellishments using leaves or flowers (vegetation) by impressing them into the surface of the clay.
-The piece will then be bisque fired, before students return for the second session to glaze.
+Students will work with clay to make two simple hand-built, slab mugs.
+They will learn to roll out slabs, construct a simple mug shape with them and add decorative designs and/or embellishments.
+Pieces will then be bisque fired, before students return for the second session to glaze.
 Students will return for the 3rd session to pick-up their finished work.
 Classes will meet in the pottery studio at the Oak Ridge Art Center – 201 Badger Avenue, Oak Ridge.
 Students should wear washable clothes and shoes and be prepared to play in the “mud.”
-Pre-made pieces will be available to purchase, glaze and fire for an additional fee.

 Bill Capshaw is a member of the Advisory Board of the Oak Ridge Art Center, where he oversees the planning and operation of the pottery studio and teaches beginning to advanced classes.
 He received a Bachelor of Fine Arts (Ceramics) in 1971 and a Master of Fine Arts (Printing Process) in 1974.
 In addition to teaching at the Art Center, he has given workshops at facilities such as the Appalachian Center for Crafts, Arrowmont, John C. Campbell Folk School, and Vanderbilt University.
 As a professional artist, he competes locally and on a national level, has received many awards, and is represented in many museum collections.

 Three sessions: Thursdays, 10:00 a.m. – 12:00 noon, October 20, 27 and November 3